-Kirkus Reviews published an article about Little Known Facts this past spring, which can be read here.
+Kirkus Reviews published an article about Little Known Facts in the spring of 2013, which can be read here.
 They also included it on their end-of-year best books for avid readers list, along with novels by Allan Gurganus, Lauren Grodstein, Teddy Wayne, and several other writers whose new novels the Kirkus editors enjoyed.

 The Carl Sandburg Awards, a festive annual banquet organized and hosted by the Chicago Public Library Foundation, took place on October 23 at the University of Illinois-Chicago's Forum.
 The 2013 honorees were writer and humanitarian Isabel Allende and writer/President Obama's erstwhile travel companion and Vanity Fair profiler Michael Lewis.
 The CPL Foundation gave me the 21st Century Award, which is given annually to a writer with ties to Chicago, in appreciation of recent literary achievement.
 Link to photos from the event here.

-Little Known Facts - U.S. publication day - February 12, 2013 (the paperback version of Portraits of a Few of the People I've Made Cry was released on this date too.)
-Little Known Facts was also published in the UK in January under the new Bloomsbury Circus imprint.
+Little Known Facts - U.S. publication day was February 12, 2013 (the paperback version of Portraits of a Few of the People I've Made Cry was released on this date too.)
+Little Known Facts was also published in the UK in January 2013 under the new Bloomsbury Circus imprint.
 Read the starred Booklist review here.
 You can also read the Kirkus Reviews notice here.

 Portraits of a Few of the People I've Made Cry received the Grace Paley Prize in 2009, Ploughshares' Zacharis Award for a first book, and was a finalist for the Los Angeles Times Book Prize.